INSIDE THE CONTENT WORLD

 To challenge his talent assessment of you means you’re in denial.
 Yet even in denial Marc’s talent assessment has benefitted your career because you’ve set out to prove him wrong, which of course we all know, is a form of motivation and how elite coaches operate.
 Irony is, if he didn’t feel you had talent in the first place, he would never spend time with you or audition you.
 I know I’m better than most guys who came from where I came from, who do what I do.
 One time Marc told me I’m “doing it all wrong.”
 I hated that but I needed to be told that.
 His standards are high, incredibly high.
 If you want to punch your ticket to the elite level at a network, let Marc whisper to you.

-Excerpt from, “The Artful Safari of a Broadcast Journalist
+Excerpt from, “The Safari Odyssey of a Global Journalist”

 JOURNALISM INSTRUCTOR